AIM ABA Programs

 Children from ages two and a half to five in the Greater Toronto Area are welcome to join in this three to five days per week program that is designed to prepare them for entering kindergarten in the public school system.
 Students enjoy a similar curriculum to get them used to engaging with other students and participating in daily activities in a school environment.
 The sooner a student can start learning to adapt to a school environment, the better their minds will develop.
 This program requires prerequisite skills, please contact AIM to arrange a tour and assessment.

-Saturday Social Skills
+Unity for Autism Saturday Social Skills

 Every Saturday morning children with autism are welcome to participate in small groups where they learn communication, fine motor/gross motor, and social skills.
 These Saturday sessions are fun, relaxing, and casual —a perfect way for kids with autism to start their weekend.

 After School & Respite Program

 AIM’s After School & Respite services are designed to incorporate play and learning opportunities together and are supervised by our behavioural therapists in a low ratio 1:3 setting.

 Kids with autism are invited to participate in a fun and educational camp experience where they have the opportunity to meet new friends and learn important social skills.
 Enjoy engaging, theme-based activities—such as arts and crafts, field trips, and excursions—that are designed to be fun and educational.
 Children are taught how to initiate conversations with their peers and to accomplish social goals, such as recognizing emotions, fine and gross motor skills, and eye contact.